wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 VPM load/store is configured initially; this sets up offset values which are updated on every access.

-The example `DMA` combines the load and store in an artful manner
+The example `DMA` combines the load and store in an artful manner.

 ### Example of loading values to QPU: